rapa-milk/venetian-villa-stella-treasure-hunt/README.md

 ## Usage

-1. **Connect the RFID Sensor**:
+1. **[Optional] Connect the RFID Sensor**:
    - Connect your RFID sensor to the computer trough an arduino with the appropriate code in the arduino directory.

 2. **Run the Application**:
    - Launch the compiled application.
    - Follow the instructions on screen.
-     - Scan an RFID tag.
+     - Scan an RFID tag or input the code.
-     - The application will detect the RFID tag and play the corresponding video.
+     - The application will detect the RFID tag/code and play the corresponding video, if the tag/code is not the subsequent it will allert of the error and wait for the next attempt.

 ## License